Practicing Golang (Part 1)

 }

-The following structure is “reflecting” the JSON format that is expected and answered by the Yahoo! service.
+The following struct mirrors the JSON format returned by the Yahoo! service.

 {